cloud-it-services/miefalarm/README.md

 ![Wiring](docs/wiring.png)
 ### User interface

+After the firmware has been installed, the device acts as an access point to which you can connect via smartphone, for example.

+Mongoose OS starts a WiFi network called `Mongoose_XXXXXX` with password `Mongoose`.
+Switch your smartphone to that WiFi network.

 Once you are connected to the network, you can access the device's web interface via a browser.
-All you have to do is enter the IP address of the device in the browser bar.
+Point your favorite web browser to http://192.168.4.1 You should then see the user interface of the device.

 The settings are secured using Digest Authentication.
 The default credentials are admin:admin.

 ![Dashboard](docs/ui_dashboard.png)
 ![Settings](docs/ui_settings.png)